The Gardener

 Quotes

 Michael’s battalion are “fortunate”; they are kept in Britain for a long period at the start of World War 1 and he gets several “leaves” during this time.
-They are finally sent to France on a day when Michael had planned to meet Helen for several hours while on leave.
-Once in France, “luck” helps the battalion again and they lead “a meritorious and unexacting life” doing maintenance on the trenches, helping build battlefields, and laying telegraph poles round Ypres in Normandy.
+They are finally sent to the Western Front on a day when Michael had planned to meet Helen for several hours while on leave.
+When they reach the Front (starting in Normandy, France), “luck” helps the battalion again and they lead “a meritorious and unexacting life” doing maintenance on the trenches, helping build battlefields, and eventually laying telegraph poles around Ypres in Belgium.
 Michael writes to Helen and tells her that there is “nothing special doing” where he is.
 One month later, Michael is killed by a shell.
 His body is hidden by a barn wall which collapses when a second shell hits it.

 Michael’s battalion are described as “fortunate” because, although Kipling felt that it was valiant to fight for one’s country, the reality of combat was still something very frightening and dangerous.
 It is tragic and ironic therefore, that, when there is “nothing special doing,” Michael is killed.
 The fact that Michael’s body is hidden also reflects events in Kipling’s life, as his son John was killed in World War 1 and his body was missing for several years.